Skip to content

 Sustainable insulation material from ecological materials

-Now we can confidently move on to the ecological materials that can generally be used as insulation.
-I will provide you with valuable information on each of them, including Heat insulation, thermal insulation effect, thermal conductivity, moisture equalization, fire protection and sound insulation with the hand.
+Now we can confidently move on to the ecological materials that can basically serve as insulation material.
+For each of them, among other things, I will give you valuable information about Heat protection, thermal insulation effect, thermal conductivity, moisture balance, fire protection and sound insulation with the hand.

-You will also find out for which Application area the insulation materials are suitable₃ - because whether you have a Thermal insulation from the inside or outside, or whether you want to insulate the roof or the cellar wall, is ultimately decisive for the right choice of material.
+You will also find out for which Application area the insulation materials are suitable₃ - because whether you have a Thermal insulation from the inside or outside, or whether you want to insulate the house roof or the basement wall, is ultimately quite decisive for the right choice of material.

 1. wood fiber

-The wood fiber insulation boards are from debarked residual wood The resin means that no adhesive is required.
-They have a good moisture balance, are an ideal heat insulator in summer, protect well against noise and achieve good thermal insulation.
-Soft wood fibers are suitable for insulation measures on flat roofs, exterior and interior facades, trowel corners and top floor ceilings.
+The wood fiber insulation boards are placed from debarked residual wood Due to the resin, no adhesive is required for this purpose.
+They have a good moisture balance, are an ideal summer heat protection, protect well against sound and achieve good thermal insulation.
+Soft wood fibers are suitable for insulation measures on flat roofs, exterior and interior facades, chimney corners and also top floor ceilings.

 Here are important facts for insulation with wood fiber boards at a glance: